danielshaya/reactivejournal/README.md

 as soon as back pressure is encountered.
 This is useful when you don't expect any back pressure and you want the program to error on encountering back pressure.

-#### RxJournalBackPressureBuffer
+#### ReactiveJournalBackPressureBuffer

-In this program we set up `RxJournal` to handle back pressure in the buffer mode but solving all the problems that we saw with the standard RxJava `BUFFER` mode.
+In this program we set up `ReactiveJournal` to handle back pressure in the buffer mode but solving all the problems that we saw with the standard RxJava `BUFFER` mode.

 The FastProducer can be created with